Answers to our frequently asked questions can be found below. You are welcome to contact us with any questions that are not answered here.

 As well as providing you with somewhere to live, your host institution will pay you a fair and reasonable stipend in Sudanese currency.
 This will be enough to get by on provided that you live frugally, eat simply and accept offers of hospitality.
 Should you wish to supplement your stipend, there are usually numerous possibilities to do so through private tutoring or extra classes.

-It is especially important to bring extra hard currency if you plan to buy your return flight ticket after you arrive in Sudan.
+Also it is especially important to bring extra hard currency if you plan to buy your return flight ticket after you arrive in Sudan.
 Most ticket offices in Khartoum will only accept payment from foreign nationals in US dollars, and you must make sure that you have enough to cover the cost.
 Do not rely on being able to convert your Sudanese currency back to foreign currency, as this can be very difficult.

 Your hard currency can easily be exchanged for local currency when you arrive in Sudan.
 We recommend changing no more than £100 or $100 at first, keeping the remainder in the SVP safe.
 An SVP representative will assist you with this.